SolarLune/resolv/readme.md

     // Create one rectangle - we'll say this one represents our player. playerRect = resolv.NewRectangle(40, 40, 16, 16)

-    // Note that we don't HAVE to add the Player Rectangle to the Space; this is only if we want it
-    // to also be checked for collision testing and resolution within the Space by other Shapes. space.Add(playerRect)
+    /* Note that we don't HAVE to add the Player Rectangle to the Space; this is only if we want it to also be checked for collision testing and resolution within the Space by other Shapes.*/
+    space.Add(playerRect)

     // Now we're going to create some more Rectangles to represent level bounds.

     // We can also add multiple shapes in a single Add() call...

     space.Add(resolv.NewRectangle(16, 0, 320, 16),
+        resolv.NewRectangle(16, 16, 320, 16),
         resolv.NewRectangle(16, 240-16, 320, 16),
-        resolv.NewRectangle(16, 240-16, 320, 16),
         resolv.NewRectangle(320-16, 16, 16, 240-16)
     )

-    /* Note that this is a bit verbose - in reality, you'd probably be loading the necessary data to construct the Shapes by looping through a for-loop when reading data in from a level format, like Tiled's TMX format.
-Anyway...*/
+    // Note that this is a bit verbose - in reality, you'd probably be loading the necessary data
+    // to construct the Shapes by looping through a for-loop when reading data in from a
+    // level format, like Tiled's TMX format.
+Anyway...

     // A Space also has the ability to easily add tags to its Shapes. space.AddTags("solid")